 Eventually in the U.S., the FCC (Federal Communications Commission) became concerned about the restrictiveness of local zoning, and began claiming a federal interest in the capability to erect communications towers of all types.
 They stated they would preempt local zoning to the extent necessary to uphold a federal need.

 In 1996 the Federal Communications Act strengthened the FCC's ability to preempt or override local zoning.
 It gave a complete preemption to the federal government with regard to regulating RF radiation exposure standards.
-From the local perspective, one of the frustrations is that the FCC refuses to codify their ideas on what is considered acceptable.
+From the local perspective, one of the frustrations is that the FCC refuses to be explicit about their ideas on what is considered acceptable.

 So antenna and tower zoning remain to be issues decided by the FCC and local authorities on a case-by-case basis.
 Different media have different technologies (cell phone versus digital television, for example).

-This is why we call this period an awkward adolescence.
-Since there are so many variables, and thus far the federal government doesn't want to write down all the specifics about when it will preempt local rights, we don't quite know how both the technology and regulation of communications towers will grow into adulthood.
+This is why we called this period an awkward adolescence when we first wrote this page.
+Since there are so many variables, and the federal government didn't want to write down all the specifics about when it would preempt local rights, it was somewhat difficult to advise local communities about how to protect the interest of their citizens in locating towers in a way that protected aesthetics.

 1. You can't outright prohibit all antennas and towers.
 You must find some place for them to be.
-That's not legal advice.
-I'm just sayin'...
+That's not legal advice, but I am just repeated what the FCC has said.

-2. You can prohibit other land uses within a tower's "fall zone," which would be equal to some slightly higher number of feet from the base than the height of the tower.
-Some tower owners now are arguing that their pole is designed so that it bends in half and rather than the entire thing falling, so they want the fall zone to be considered a lesser radius.
+2. You can prohibit other land uses within a tower's "fall zone," which would be equal to a radius around the tower of some slightly higher number of feet than the height of the tower.
+Some tower owners now are arguing that their pole is designed so that it bends in half rather than the entire thing falling, so they want the fall zone to be considered a lesser radius.

 Also be aware that a tall tower requires "guy wires" to anchor it to the ground, so for that additional reason, tower zoning will require more land than you might think.